splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 To add one or more dashboards to the default dashboard set for a navigator, do the following from the Navigator settings page:

 #.
-Click on **+Add dashboard**.
+Click on :guilabel:`+Add dashboard`.

 #.
 Scroll through the list of dashboards, using the Prev and Next buttons to navigate through multiple pages as desired.
-All available dashboards are displayed bydefault, so the dashboard list can be extensive.
+All available dashboards are displayed in alphabetical order, so the dashboard list may be extensive.

 #.
 (Optional) In the search field of the :guilabel:`Select a dashboard` window, enter the name of the dashboard you want to find.
-If dashboards in different groups have the same name, as they might in the case of a common function like "Service endpoint," then search displays the relevant part of the dashboard list where the dashboards appear in alphabetical order.
+If dashboards in different groups have the same name, as they might for a common function like "Service endpoint," then search displays the part of the dashboard list where similar names are grouped.

 #.
-(Optional) Use the buttons next to the search field to apply either of the following search filters:
+(Optional) Use the buttons next to the search field to apply either of the following filters:

    * Created by me
    * Favorites

 #.
 Click on the name of the dashboard you want to add to the navigator.

 #.
-Click :guilabel:`Select` at the bottom right of the dashboard listing.
+Click :guilabel:`Select` at the bottom right of the listing window.

 #.
 (Optional) Repeat steps 2 through 5 to add additional dashboards to the navigator.

 #.
-(Optional) To change the dashboard display order on the home page for the navigator, click on a dashboard name and drag it up or down in the dashboard list.
+(Optional) To change the dashboard display order on the navigator's home page, drag a dashboard name up or down in the dashboard list.

 #.
 Click :guilabel:`Save changes` to confirm and apply your choices.